acfr/RobustNeuralNetworks.jl/docs/src/examples/pde_obsv.md

 # PDE Observer Design with REN

-*This example was first presented in Section VIII of [Revay, Wang & Manchester (2021)](https://ieeexplore.ieee.org/document/10179161).*
+*This example was first presented in Section VIII of [Revay, Wang & Manchester (2021)](https://ieeexplore.ieee.org/document/10179161).
+Full example code can be found [here](https://github.com/acfr/RobustNeuralNetworks.jl/blob/main/examples/src/ren_obsv_pde.jl).*

 This example considers learning a state observer for a reaction-diffusion PDE.
 See [Observer Design with REN](@ref) for a brief explanation of the theory, and [Revay, Wang & Manchester (2021)](https://ieeexplore.ieee.org/document/10179161) for a detailed overview of the original problem.